Doichain/dapp/README.md

 # Doichain dApp
 A reference implementation of the "Doichain Atomic Double-Opt-In Protocol"

 Note: This is still experimental software.
-This module is not intended for use in production environments, or for use where real money is at stake, at this point.
+This module is not (yet) intended for use in production environments, or for use where real money is at stake, at this point.
 Please contact developers over Telegram @doichain for questions.

 ## Table of Contents